Learn to Count September 12

 This is a psalm that was written by Moses, the man of God.
 At this time, he has been wandering in the wilderness with the children of Israel.
 Israel tested God ten times with unbelief and the punishment was that this generation must live in the wilderness for forty years and die before the next generation can enter into the Promised Land.

-They didn’t value their remaining days, if we knew our number how would we act?
+…and recognize how few they are; They didn’t value their remaining days, if we knew our number how would we act?
 Would we appreciate the people placed in our lives, or would we be bitter about how much time we have left?
-I think this is why you see elderly people become more loving and kinder because they learn to love.
+I think this is why you see elderly people become more loving and kinder in their latter days of life because they learn to love.

 If you love God with all your heart you will learn to number your days and love your neighbor.